What is a management consultant?

 Management consultancy involves a range of skills.
-In addition to having specialist knowledge, consultants must also be able to analyze problems, propose solutions, and help clients implement them.
+In addition to having specialist knowledge, consultants must be able to analyze problems, propose solutions, and help clients implement them.

 Hierarchy of involvement